UFC 275: Teixeira vs. Prochazka: Predictions & Analysis

 A few statistical edges stand out.
 Fialho throws significantly more leather — a 1.2 sig. strike per minute gap.
 Matthews is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Matthews has tighter striking defense, making opponents miss more often.

 The Pick: Jake Matthews over Andre Fialho.
-The model gives Matthews a slight nod at 57% — this could easily go either way.
-Notably, the betting market has Matthews at 50% implied while our model sees 57% — a 7-point disagreement that could signal value.
+The model gives Matthews a slight nod at 60% — this could easily go either way.
+Notably, the betting market has Matthews at 50% implied while our model sees 60% — a 9-point disagreement that could signal value.

 Jack Della Maddalena vs Ramazan Emeev

-Maddalena is rated at 1877 — 830 points above Emeev's 1047.
+Maddalena is rated at 1939 — 818 points above Emeev's 1121.
 Gaps this large usually mean one fighter has been consistently beating better opponents.
-Maddalena rides a 8-fight win streak into this one.

 A few statistical edges stand out.
 Maddalena throws significantly more leather — a 11.9 sig. strike per minute gap.
 Emeev is far more active with takedowns, averaging 2.4 more per 15 minutes.
 Emeev has tighter striking defense, making opponents miss more often.

 The Pick: Jack Della Maddalena over Ramazan Emeev.
-The model gives Maddalena a slight nod at 56% — this could easily go either way.
-The market implies 62% for Maddalena, but our model sees only 56%.
-That 6-point gap favoring Emeev is worth watching.
+This is essentially a pick'em.
+The model nudges toward Maddalena at 52%, but there's almost nothing separating these two.
+The market implies 62% for Maddalena, but our model sees only 52%.
+That 10-point gap favoring Emeev is worth watching.

 Josh Culibao vs SeungWoo Choi